ZurichNLP/ContraWSD/testsuite_wmt18/Readme.md

 - correct: ">1" -- number of correct translations, can be >1 if source contained more than one instance of the ambiguous words.
 Note that this value cannot be greater than the value of `occurrence in source` of the sentence pair.
 - correct: "0"  -- ambiguous word is translated with one of its other meanings
 - correct: " "  -- ambiguous word has not been translated (whitespace in quotes)

+`evaluate_example.sh` contains a usage example for the scripts.